formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 ## For Loops

-For loops in Julia are used to iterate over a range of values or the elements of a collection, such as an array or a tuple.
+For loops in Julia are used to iterate over a range of values or the elements of a collection, such as an `Array`.
-The syntax for a for loop is as follows:
+The syntax for a `for` loop is as follows:

 ```julia
 for variable in collection